 1. Seek out Friends

 Whether you are continuing established friendships or meeting new people, staying connected with people and placing yourself in social situations will keep you active and involved, which are good benefits for the mind and body.
-Make a point to call friends on the phone or join a class or club at your local YMCA or senior center.
-Living in a active senior community offers friendships and activities to keep you engaged.
+Make a point to call friends on the phone or join a book club or a class at your local YMCA or community center.
+Living in a active retirement community offers friendships and activities to keep you engaged.

 2. Stay Connected to Family